The Incredibles: Accolades

 The Incredibles led the 77th Academy Awards season with four nominations (including Best Original Screenplay and Sound Mixing).
 It received two Oscars: Best Animated Feature and Sound Editing.
 Joe Morgenstern of The Wall Street Journal called The Incredibles the year's best picture.
 Premiere magazine released a cross-section of all the top critics in America and The Incredibles placed at number three, whereas review aggregation website Rotten Tomatoes cross-referenced reviews that suggested it was its year's highest-rated film.

 The film also received the 2004 Annie Award for Best Animated Feature and the 2005 Hugo Award for Best Dramatic Presentation, Long Form, and it was nominated for the 2004 Golden Globe Award for Best Motion Picture – Musical or Comedy.
 It also won the Saturn Award for Best Animated Film.
 The American Film Institute included it as one of the top 10 films of 2004.

 It was included on Empire's 500 Greatest Films of All Time at number 400.

 Video games

-It has received several game adaptations: The Incredibles (2004), The Incredibles: When Danger Calls (2004), and The Incredibles: Rise of the Underminer (2005).
+The Incredibles has received several game adaptations: The Incredibles (2004), The Incredibles: When Danger Calls (2004), and The Incredibles: Rise of the Underminer (2005).
 Kinect Rush: A Disney–Pixar Adventure (2012) features characters and worlds from five Pixar films, including The Incredibles.
 Disney Infinity (2013) includes The Incredibles playset featuring the film's playable characters.
 Lego The Incredibles was released in June 2018.

-Sequel
+Legacy

+In January 2026, The Incredibles was announced as one of the 25 films selected for preservation in the National Film Registry by the United States Library of Congress among the 2025 inductees for being considered, "culturally, historically, or aesthetically significant".
+It was the third feature film from Pixar to be inducted (after WALL-E in 2021 and Toy Story in 2005).

+Sequels

+Incredibles 2 (2018)

+In the years following the film's release, Bird repeatedly expressed interest on developing a sequel.

-A sequel, titled Incredibles 2, was released on June 15, 2018.
+In March 2014, Disney CEO and chairman Bob Iger announced that a sequel was in development, and that Bird would return to write and direct.
+The film, titled Incredibles 2, was released on June 15, 2018.

+Incredibles 3 (2028)

+In July 2024, during Disney's biennial D23 Expo, Pixar CCO Pete Docter announced that a third film, titled Incredibles 3, was in development and that Bird would return, although the extent of his involvement was not disclosed at the time.
+In June 2025, it was announced that Peter Sohn would take over as director, citing Bird's commitments to Skydance Animation's Ray Gunn (2026), a long-gestating passion project.
+Bird, however, remains attached to the project as a writer and producer.

+In March 2026, Disney CEO Josh D'Amaro announced that Incredibles 3 had been scheduled for release on June 16, 2028, ten years and one day after its predecessor.